manard/manard/README.md

 <h3 align="center">Software developer</h3>

-<p>Software developer specialized in mobile application development.
-  I am always enthusiastic about enhancing my skills and am highly motivated to continuously improve.
-  Additionally, I possess strong abilities in self-learning and research, along with a collaborative work ethic, having contributed to several successful team projects.</p>
+<p>A Frontend Developer specializing in designing and developing seamless user interfaces to enhance user experience.
+I have worked with modern technologies such as HTML, CSS, JavaScript, TypeScript, and React.ts.
+I am always striving to improve my skills and stay updated with the latest trends in web development to achieve a balance between functional beauty and efficiency in projects.</p>

 <p align="center">